How to Install WPS Office on Fedora 44

 Update the WPS Office RPM Install

 A proper updater is possible here because WPS exposes a stable Linux package metadata endpoint.
-The script below resolves the latest RPM URL, compares it to the installed version, downloads the new package only when needed, and then reapplies the same Fedora-safe rpm --nodigest --nofiledigest workflow.
+The updater script resolves the latest RPM URL, compares it to the installed version, downloads the new package only when needed, and then reapplies the same Fedora-safe rpm --nodigest --nofiledigest workflow.

 sudo tee /usr/local/bin/update-wps-office > /dev/null << 'SCRIPT_EOF'